 The body color is ideally a shade lighter than their point color with subtle shading allowed to a degree.
 No white patches must be visible.
 Mitted Ragdolls will have the same distinct points except on the feel wherein they will have four white "mittens".
 The hind legs may be all white and these extend no higher than their mid-thigh.
 Ragdolls may also have a white blaze on their noses.
 Those under the bi-color category will have a white mask that resembles an inverted "V" shape as well as white on all four of their legs, stomach, feet, ruff and their chest.
 Some white markings are allowed except on their dark colored points which should be well-defined.

 Ideally, the Ragdoll is a well-balanced feline.
 It has no extremely shaped or sized features but it does fall under the large sized category.
 Males who are altered will typically be around fifteen to twenty pounds while females are slightly smaller and lighter at ten to fifteen pounds.
 Ragdolls are slow maturing, reaching their full coloring at about two years of age and being at their biggest size at about four years old.

 Although not hyperactive, Ragdolls are more than happy to play with their owners or with another furry family member.
 They thrive on love and affection and will be more than happy to reciprocate their owner's attention.
 Do note that Ragdolls are in need of plenty of rest while they are growing as their bodies will be going through a lot of major changes.
-They are perfect indoor companions although some will be more than happy to follow their owners for a brief stay in an enclosed yard.
+They are perfect indoor companions and therefore should be treated with a lot of love and treats.
+Whether that be a delicious daily treat or a more functional automatic cat toilet to use!
+Although some will be more than happy to follow their owners for a brief stay in an enclosed yard.
 Of course, they must be kept safe and supervised at all times as their trusting and easy-going nature may make them less attentive of potential dangers outside.